 Most functionality will work the same in Telerivet regardless of whether you use Nexmo or Twilio under the hood.
 However, the services may differ in terms of their pricing, availability of virtual numbers in particular countries, available text-to-speech voices, call quality (in some countries), and whether or not the virtual numbers also support SMS.

 If you are using the Telerivet Android app as an SMS gateway, note that Telerivet's voice features do not work with the Android app due to technical limitations.
 (The Telerivet Android app supports receiving notifications of incoming calls, but cannot answer an incoming call or place an outgoing call.)
 However, projects using the Android app can add a virtual number via Nexmo or Twilio, using the virtual number for voice calls and the Android app for SMS.

-To configure a voice-enabled virtual number, go to the Phones page in your Telerivet project.
-(If your project already has a phone, click "Add Phone Number" at the top-right of the Phones page.)
+To configure a voice-enabled virtual number, go to the Routes page in your Telerivet project.
+(If your project already has route, click "Add Route" at the top-right of the Routes page.)
 Answer the questions according to how you plan to use Telerivet:

 Depending on your situation, Telerivet will provide recommended options for how to configure voice functionality:

 In some countries, Telerivet may offer the option to get a new virtual number directly from Telerivet, without needing to set up a separate account with a third-party service.
 This virtual number is actually a Nexmo virtual number, but you would pay Telerivet for the cost of the messages and calls that you send and receive (in addition to the normal monthly price of your Telerivet service).
 This may be more convenient to set up initially (if you don't already have a Nexmo account), but has the disadvantage of somewhat higher pricing than if you purchased the number directly from Nexmo, and the disadvantage of not being able to contact Nexmo support if you encounter any problems.